 - Essential oils: There are many ways to use essential oils.
 Zatural recommends using a diffuser, adding drops to a hot shower, rolling onto your temples, and even using them as cleaning products.

 No matter which product you choose, be sure to consider potency.
 The right CBD dosage for you depends on a variety of factors, like your weight and body chemistry.
 It’s a good idea to start small and work your way up until you find what works for you.

 It’s important to talk with a doctor before trying CBD, especially if you’re taking any medications.
 Certain medications, including those with a grapefruit warning, may interact with CBD.

 Though CBD is generally considered to be safe, a

 - changes in weight

-Zatural is a relatively new company that sells THC-free CBD products.
-It offers a wide range of affordable products that reviewers seem to really love.
+Zatural is a relatively new company that sells full-spectrum, broad-spectrum, and isolate CBD products.
+They offer a wide range of affordable products that reviewers seem to really love.

 Though Zatural says they use organic hemp to make their products, they don’t currently seem to be certified organic.
 They also have some inconsistencies in their testing.
 While most products have COAs available, some don’t.
 Others include only potency testing for the final products.

 Make sure to talk with a doctor about CBD before trying Zatural products.